Valley Fever Market

 -

-May 2023: Spectrum Brands' subsidiary Hotshot launched its new upgraded aerosol scents, which enhance household pest and insect treatment.
-Hot Shot Ant, Roach & Spider Killer Aerosols have been reformulated to mask the unmistakable bug spray smell.
+In May 2023, Spectrum Brands subsidiary Hotshot launched its upgraded aerosol scents, enhancing household pest and insect treatment.
+Products like Hot Shot Ant, Roach & Spider Killer Aerosols were reformulated to mask the characteristic bug spray smell.

 -

-February 2023: Godrej Consumer Products Ltd (GCPL) launched two homegrown products: a low-cost liquid mosquito repellent device and a no-gas instant mosquito–kill spray.
-The launch was intended to provide low-cost liquid vaporizers and instant kill spray solutions.
+In February 2023, Godrej Consumer Products Ltd (GCPL) introduced two homegrown products: a low-cost liquid mosquito repellent device and a no-gas instant mosquito–kill spray, offering affordable liquid vaporizers and instant kill solutions.

 Valley Fever Market Segment Analysis